 - Structurally weaker – Plastics are not as strong as metals, making them unsuitable for projects that need great structural strength.

 Whether metals or plastics are better for manufacturing largely depends on your project’s needs.
 For creating small and complex shapes, you may need plastics, but if you’re creating something that needs a strong support structure, metals may be the way to go.
+Reach out to us today if you need help determining what you need.

 Share this post